Date of Creation

 James M. Kee

 This thesis will examine six “tragedies” spanning the Renaissance and Modern epochs and attempt to trace the narrative of tragic consciousness as this consciousness expands to include new forms, symbols, and modes of expression.
 Additionally, this thesis will attempt to parse the kind of relationship tragedy has with transcendence and seek to understand – and ultimately judge – whether each of the texts examined herein is properly “tragic” as opposed to ironic, pessimistic, nihilistic, merely cynical, or merely existential.

 Giancola, William J. '12, "Tragedy and Transcendence: Tracing Tragedy from Early Modernity to Present" (2012).
-Honors Theses.
+College Honors Program.
 1.